OgeneDigital/training-notes/2017-11-01/README.md

 console.log(b) // 'TRYS'
 ```

 Why is this useful?
-Primitive types are consistent, once they're assigned, you have to be explicit to change them.
+Mutable values are consistent, once they're assigned, you have to be explicit to change them.
 This becomes more useful when we start passing values around a program.

 ## Objects
 The only non-primitive, mutable data type is an object.
 It is a collection of data.